ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 #### 5.1.1 `graphql:Upload` Type

-The `graphql:Upload` type is a record type that consists the following fields.
+The `graphql:Upload` type is a record type that consists of the following fields.

 ##### 5.1.1.1 `fileName` Field